squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

     - Tech
 ---

-In the [first part of this series](http://imranrashid.com/posts/learning-scala-macros/), I learned how to use Macro Annotations to add a few simple methods to a class, to fill in the implementation of a trait.
+In the [first part of this series](http://imranrashid.com/posts/learning-scala-macros/), I learned how to use Macro Annotations to add a few simple methods to a class and fill in the implementation of a trait.
 My eventual goal is to be able to take a trait which defines a few basic `Int` and `Float` fields, and automatically generate a class that would read those fields from a `ByteBuffer`.
 Eg., given this:

 <script src="https://gist.github.com/squito/7094987.js?file=trait.scala"></script>

-My macro should generate the equivalent of
+My macro should generate the equivalent of:

 <script src="https://gist.github.com/squito/7094987.js?file=goalClass.scala"></script>

-Earlier, I was only able to add the methods for one fixed trait -- not very useful.
-If I was going to be able to fill in the implementation for any trait, I'd need to use Scala Reflection to figure out which methods I needed to add.
-In this post, we'll learn reflection and then generalize our macro to work on any trait.
+In the previous post, I was only able to add the methods for one fixed trait -- not very useful.
+If I was
+going to be able to fill in the implementation for any trait, I'd need to use scala reflection to figure out which methods I needed to add.
+In this post, we'll learn scala reflection and then generalize our macro to work on any trait.

-Once again, I'd like to warn to the reader that is not so much a tutorial, as a journal of my path to discovery, with some mistakes and detours along the way.
+Once again, I'd like to warn the reader that is not so much a tutorial, as a journal of my path to discovery, with some mistakes and detours along the way.

 ## Reflection Basics

-I started out by learning the basics of [Scala Reflection](http://docs.scala-lang.org/overviews/reflection/overview.html).
+I started out by learning the basics of [scala reflection](http://docs.scala-lang.org/overviews/reflection/overview.html).
 It's pretty easy to play around with reflection in the repl.
-Start with our same set of imports from [last time](http://imranrashid.com/posts/learning-scala-macros/):
+Let's start with our same set of imports from [last time](http://imranrashid.com/posts/learning-scala-macros/):

 <script src="https://gist.github.com/squito/7094987.js?file=replImports.scala"></script>